CGT French Line Archival Collection

 Some of the polished panels of matched veneer resemble in design and beauty rare old bookbinding of tree calf.
 The general coloring is light and cheerful and the harmony of carpets, bulkheads, hangings, upholstery and furniture Is superb.
 Wrought Iron Is skillfully used in stair rails, and fabric, of exactly the right shade, softens the light of the dome skylights.

-First Cabin Dining Saloon of La Savoie
+The First Cabin Dining Saloon of SS La Savoie.

 The lighting fixtures are all of special design and are very handsome.
 Here and there are paintings, notably one typifying the city of Paris which covers one bulkhead of the dining saloon.
 There are no bunks in the first cabin quarters, but handsome beds.